nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

         house()

 Press F5 - your house should appear as normal.
-So far so good, but we haven't found out what the point of the function is...
+So far so good, but we haven't found out what the point of the function is yet...

-* Add a position "parameter" to the function.
+* We can add a position "parameter" to the function.
 We use parameters to pass information into a function by adding them to the brackets at the top and refering to them inside.
-Change your existing function to add "pos" to all of the positions of the shapes:
+Change your existing function and add "pos" to all of the positions of the shapes:

         def house(pos):
         	toblerone(WOOD,pos+point(0,5,0),point(10,6,8))